Updated January, 2020.

 Certification programs: Any certification program that improves quality control or reduces operational risk is well worth your time.
 Additionally, certification programs are strong additions to your marketing communications.
 Some programs, for example, ISO-9000-type programs for agriculture, are quality-assurance, efficiency-improvement, and production-risk-reduction systems that are designed to continually improve all aspects of the business.
 Back to top.

 The term ‘aquaculture” is applied to the production systems for both fish and water-dwelling non-fish creatures.
 Currently, U.S. aquaculture production takes place mainly on land in ponds or in coastal waters under states’ jurisdictions.
 The largest single sector of the U.S. aquaculture industry has historically been catfish, followed by shellfish (including clams, crab, lobster, oysters, scallops and shrimp) and then trout and other stocking and food fish.
-Figures from the 2007 Census (NASS 2009) indicated sales of catfish at $455.4 million, and combined food (slaughter) and stocking sales of trout at $210.6 million.
-Sales of cultured shellfish totaled $293.9 million.
+Figures from the 20012 Census (NASS 2018) indicated sales of catfish at $356.5 million, and sales of trout at $210.2 million.
+Sales of crustaceans totaled $79.8 million.

 Recent production advances have enabled several commercial finfish and shellfish operations to locate offshore operations in more exposed, open-ocean sites, for example, in state waters off Hawaii and New Hampshire.
 Other advances have driven established and newly emerging recirculating-production systems to potentially take high-quality product from high-value species, not just to specialty markets, but to grocery distributors and retail restaurant chains.
 Non-fish species are allowing enterprising entrepreneurs to address specialty high-value markets.
 We will consider production systems and non-fish species in the following sections: